Are you in the midst of mapping out your international expansion strategy?

 This can be quite confusing especially for someone who is new to this type of business model.

 Could you please give us a better overview of what co-employment is?

 You mentioned all the acronyms that are rife in this space, and I'm just going to pick one: Global Employment Outsourcing (GEO).

 A simple definition of this is: You're engaging with a provider who's acting as the employer-of-record for some of your employees, so you can have speed-to-market, front and center.

-You don't need to set up an entity.
+You don't need to set up a physical entity.
 You’re working with a partner who is the official employer who then, seconds these employees back to you under an agreement.

 I think there's almost a danger in the word outsourcing.
 It implies lack of ownership over the employee relationship, and I much prefer to talk about it as co-employment where the lines of demarcation should be crystal clear.

 If we were acting as the employer of record, what exactly are our specific responsibilities?

 This might include payroll administration, tax calculations, benefits management, leave accruals and more.

 But it should be very clear to the employee and to the client that we know who's doing what.